HauntedBees/CropDrop/README.md

 The Cordova project files are not included in this repository, but creating a new project, including the above plugins, and putting the contents of this repo in the **www** path should get the job done.

 ## compatibility
 Crop Drop for Android was confirmed to work on Android OS versions 4, 6, and 7, on Samsung, Motorola, LG, and Google phones.
-It should run on almost all browsers with some quirks.
+The web-app version should run on almost all browsers with some quirks.
 Confirmed browsers:
 * Firefox (tested on Windows 8.1; browser v53): **A-OK.**
 * Chrome (tested on Windows 8.1, browser v57): **minor graphical quirks; major quirks when built from Cordova instead of just grabbing things from the _www_ folder, using the browser zoom function is recommended.**
 * Chrome Mobile (tested on Android OS 6, v55): **A-OK.**